Oil Tank Removal Contractors in Texas

 How much does oil tank removal cost in Texas?

-What is the 30-day notice requirement for UST removal in Texas?
+What is the 30-day advance notice requirement for UST removal in Texas?

-Texas requires tank owners or operators to submit a written notification at least 30 days before permanently closing or removing an underground storage tank.
-This gives the state the option to inspect the site during tank closure and decommissioning.
-Your licensed contractor should handle this notification as part of their standard tank removal process.
+TCEQ requires tank owners to submit a written closure notification at least 30 days before permanently closing or removing a regulated underground storage tank.
+The notification gives TCEQ the option to inspect the site during closure and decommissioning.
+Your licensed contractor typically handles this notification as part of their standard closure scope.
+Closure paperwork must then be filed with TCEQ within 60 days of tank removal.

-Browse Texas Contractors →For Texas UST regulations, visit the TCEQ Petroleum Storage Tanks.
+Browse Texas Contractors →For Texas UST regulations, visit the TCEQ Petroleum Storage Tank Program.
 Federal requirements are available from the EPA UST Program.